Core Speech-Language Pathology Program

 - If an applicant attended an institution in a country other those listed in #1, he/she must provide official documentation from the institution verifying that all instruction was in English and that the degree is equivalent to a U.S. bachelor’s degree.
 This documentation must be provided directly to the Graduate School.

-- The following minimum test scores on the Test of English as a Foreign Language (TOEFL).
-Information about the TOEFL can be found at www.ets.org/toefl.
+- The required minimum test scores on the Test of English as a Foreign Language (TOEFL) as detailed in the UW Graduate School Memo 8.
+Additional information about the TOEFL can be found at www.ets.org/toefl.
 The Department will accept scores from any of the TOEFL tests, but the Internet Based version (TOEFLiBT) is preferred as it assesses proficiency across all four communication domains (listening, reading, writing and speaking).

 To be considered for admission, applicants are required to have a minimum cumulative grade point average (GPA) of 3.0 (B) during the last 90 quarter or 60 semester credit hours of study.